jesperancinha/project-signer/je-all-build/Readme.md

 - pm2
 - tsc

-This image is meant to be used in build pipelines.
-It is no longer being updated.
+This image is meant to be used in build pipelines, where a lot of utilities, package managers and runtimes are needed.
-Please have a look at [je-all-build Readme](../je-all-build/Readme.md) for details on the new docker build pipeline image.

 ## Starting point